MPA - Master of Physician Assistant - Texas

 Advanced placement is defined as a waiver of required professional coursework in the MPA program, and will not be granted under any circumstance.
 All students who enter the program must fulfill all program requirements.
 All courses within the curriculum are required.
 No transfer credit is accepted.
 No credit is granted for pre-admission experiential learning, prior coursework, degrees, certifications, or advanced training.

-3. Strict adherence to the Bloodborne Pathogens Policy and Exposure Control Plan.
+3. Comply with the Bloodborne Pathogens Policy and Exposure Control Plan during all program-related instructional, laboratory, simulation, and clinical activities.

-*Information regarding these requirements is provided during the application process and at the program orientation.
+*Information regarding timelines, submission procedures, and verification processes is provided during the application process and at program orientation.

 Curriculum